IBM/cpd-cli/cpdbr-oadp/README.md

 2. Check that the velero and restic pods in the “oadp-operator” namespace are up and running.
 Run “oc describe po” and “oc logs” on any pods that are failing for diagnostic information.
 3. Check the logs of the velero pod in the "oadp-operator" namespace for errors.
 4. Check that the Velero CR used to create the Velero instance is correctly indented.
-5. Check that the contents of the oadp-repo-secret is correct.
+5. Check that the contents of the oadp-repo-secret or cloud-credentials secret is correct.

 ## Uninstalling OADP and Velero

-#### Network-Connected Installation
+#### For Installations using the OperatorHub in the OpenShift Web Console
-1. Uninstall the Velero instance in the OADP operator using the OpenShift Console
+1. Uninstall the Velero instance in the OADP operator using the OpenShift web console
-2. Uninstall the OADP operator using the OpenShift Console
+2. Uninstall the OADP operator using the OpenShift web console
 3. Run
     ```
     oc delete crd $(oc get crds | grep velero.io | awk -F ' ' '{print $1}')
     ```
-#### Air-gapped Installation
+#### For Installations using the OADP 0.2.6 source (non-OLM)
 Uninstall the Velero instance and OADP
 ```
 oc delete -f deploy/crds/konveyor.openshift.io_v1alpha1_velero_cr.yaml -n oadp-operator